 (Srila Narottama das Thakura)

-Narottama das Thakura was a leading acarya in the Gaudiya Vaisnava Sampradaya.
+Srila Narottama das Ṭhakura was a leading acarya in the Gaudiya Vaisnava Sampradaya.
 He is most famous for his Prarthana, a composition of thirty-three Bengali songs.
-Srila Prabhupada quoted extensively from Narottama das Thakura in his books, classes, conversations and letters.
-Here are a few drops of nectar in honor of Srila Narottama das Thakura's Disappearance Day.
+Srila Prabhupada quoted extensively from Narottama das Ṭhakura in his books, classes, conversations and letters.
+Although an eternally liberated soul, Srila Narottama's songs were written as if he was a fallen, conditioned soul always in need of Lord Caitanya's causeless mercy.
+Therefore, we can all greatly benefit from hearing Srila Narottama das Thakura's transcendental songs which are steeped in the highest devotional mood of love in separation.

 (Teachings of Lord Caitanya, Introduction)